jwpark8890/HPC_binary_class/README.md

 Backgrounds
 1) To overcome the time delay of Heterotrophic Plate count (HPC)
-2) HPC only show us historical data in terms of microbially safe water
+2) HPCs only show us historical data in terms of microbially safe water
 3) Culture-independent methods are fast and reliable
 4) However, culture-independent methods are not valid for water quality standards